blueberrymusic/2D-Animation-and-Interaction/README.md

 The **Course-Syllabus** PDF offers a detailed guide to every week, every group of videos, every video, and every Processing sketch.
 Note that the syllabus sometimes refers to homework;
-now that the course is free, there's no homework, and I won't be reviewing files.
+now that the course is free, there's no homework, and I won't be reviewing programs.

 The programs were written for the Java version of Processing 1.2.
 Processing is now up to version 2, and there's a Javascript version as well.